niklas2810/niklas2810/README.md

 <h1>
   Hey there 👋 ― <br>
   my name is Niklas Arndt <br>
-  and I am a young software engineer <br>
+  and I'm a young software engineer <br>
   based in Germany.
 </h1>